krunalmk/Songify/README.md

     ```
     python create-table.py
     ```
+    __Note: Currently you need not execute above statement if you are able to open `musicDB.db` in your local machine.__

 * This will create file, `musicDB.db`.
 You can open it using `sqlitebrowser`.
 * If you don't have sqlitebrpwser, follow the steps to download this by [clicking here](https://sqlitebrowser.org/dl/)